Home Our Hope

 [&hellip] we live in that hope; but hope that is seen is not hope, for if we see hope, why do we look for it?
 (Romans 8:24)

 Once the truth of God is reality, seen and possibly heard, faith is not possible.
-Think of it this way - you can't believe you will have a car, when it's parked right in front of you.
+Think of it this way - you can't believe you will own a car when it's parked in your driveway right in front of you.
 Remember that Jesus' sacrifice was available to everyone who accepted him by faith.

 Because all of them have sinned and are deprived of the glory of God, 24 and are made right by grace without charge and by the redemption that exists in Yeshua the Messiah, 25 this one whom God preordained as the atonement, by the faith of his blood, for the sake of our sins which we had formerly sinned (Romans 3:23-25)